Academic Catalog

 6. Endotracheal intubation

-7. Proper patient preparation for the following surgeries: dog spay, cat spay, dog neuter, cat neuter
+7. Patient preparation for dog spay, cat spay, dog neuter, cat neuter surgical procedures

 1. Balanced anesthesia